-If a funeral director is not involved, the person who manages the final arrangements for the deceased must register the death.
+If a funeral director isn't involved, the person who manages the final arrangements for the deceased must register the death.
 For more information visit the registry for births, deaths and marriages in your state or territory.

 Insurance policies, funeral plans and Wills

 Sometimes private health, sickness, accident or life insurance policies may help pay funeral and other expenses.
 If you find that the person who died had insurance, call the company and ask if they can help.

 Some people pay for their funerals in advance.
 Funeral plans are where someone pays in advance for an agreed funeral service.
 Funeral bonds represent money the person has put aside to cover their funeral costs.